Cisco profit edges past estimates despite weak telecom spending

 Cisco Systems Inc's (CSCO.O) quarterly profit edged past market estimates as demand for new switches, routers, wireless gear and servers made up for sluggish spending by telecom customers and weak sales in emerging markets.

-"In terms of the whole service provider carrier spending, we are not assuming that it's going to improve in the near future," Chief Financial Officer Kelly Kramer told Reuters.

-In his last post-earnings conference call, outgoing Chief Executive John Chambers also dispelled rumors that Cisco had bid $9 billion for FireEye Inc (FEYE.O), sending the cybersecurity company's shares down 3.4 percent in extended trading.
+He also shot down rumours that Cisco bid $9 billion for FireEye Inc (FEYE.O), sending the cyber security company's shares down 3.4 percent in extended trading.

 Company veteran Chuck Robbins will take over as CEO when Chambers steps down in July after 20 years at the helm.